WEID-Consortium/weid.info/weid2026_specification.md

 *   Spec Change 11 (07 August 2023) allows custom / vendor-specific WEID sub-namespaces.
 *   Such namespaces must begin with `x-`, for example: `weid:x-contoso:ABC-DEF-?` could be a WEID defined by Contoso Ltd.
-*   As usual for WEID, the namespace is case insensitive.
+*   As usual for WEID, the namespace is case-insensitive.
 *   To avoid confusion with Spec Change 10 Domain-WEID, the sub-namespace must not contain a dot (`.`).
 *   The vendor has complete control over the namespace and can define the behavior.
 However, it is recommended to make use of Base36 and the weLuhn check digit.
 *   Since the vendor specifies the namespace, it is up to the vendor if they allow the mapping of their WEID-Namespace to the OID-Tree.
-In comparison to Class A/B/C/D WEID which are 100% OID compatible, custom WEID might not be OID-compatible at all.
+In comparison to Class A/B/C/D WEID, which are 100% OID compatible, a custom WEID might not be OID-compatible at all.
 *   Currently, the following custom namespaces are known:
     *   `weid:x-frdl:[Base36_NS]-[SubNS]:[Base36_ID]-[CheckDigit]` to be defined/implemented by Frdlweb ([base idea here](https://frdl.de/dynamic-weid-namespace-class)).
     *   If you know more namespaces, or if you are the author of a custom namespace, please let us know.